 - 2019 Packing List – Camino Portuguese from Lisbon

-- Packing list for 2019 Celtic Camino
+- 2019 Packing list – Celtic Camino from A Coruna

 - The same list from 2018 with links to the items: 2018 Packing List

-Camino de Santiago Guidebooks
+b) Camino de Santiago Guidebooks

 Below are a list of books I own and links who where you can purchase them.
 These editions may have been updated: